Time-varying sensitivity analysis for mixing in chaotic flows: a comparison study: Introduction

 \section{Introduction}

-Mixing processes in laminar flow regimes are often dominated by molecular diffusion and are hence slow, \citep{stone_2001,stremler_2004,rolle_2019}.
-For applications where fast mixing is required, like for chemical reactions in which the reactants need to come into contact, this is a major limitation, \citep{neupauer_2014,borgne_2014,bertran_2023}.
+Mixing processes in laminar flow regimes are often dominated by molecular diffusion and are hence slow \citep{stone_2001,stremler_2004,rolle_2019}.
+This is a major limitation for applications where fast mixing is required, like for chemical reactions in which the reactants need to come into contact, \citep{neupauer_2014,borgne_2014,bertran_2023}.
 In such regimes, enhanced mixing can still occur through chaotic advection.
 The stretching and folding caused by this process generate complex flow paths that increase the interfacial area between the reactive species \citep{aref_1984, aref_1990, liu_2000, stremler_2004}.
 This enhanced interfacial area leads to sharp concentration gradients, accelerating mixing and hence chemical reaction rates \citep{borgne_2014}.
-Applications of chaotic advection to enhance mixing can be found, for example, for in-situ groundwater remediation \citep{mays_2012,zhang_2017,ma_2022,neupauer_2014,ziliotto_,bertran_2023,bagtzoglou_2007}, microfluidics \citep{aref_2017, ward_2015}, gene expression profiling \citep{stremler_2004}, and the synthesis of biological molecules \citep{teh_2008}.
-One can implement chaotic advection using a passive design, where the geometry of the system generates the chaotic flow field \citep{stremler_2004,song_2003,liu_2000}, or actively using external perturbations such as magnetic, pressure, or acoustic disturbances \citep{aref_2017} for microstirrers, acoustic mixers, or flow pulsation \citep{ward_2015}.
+Applications of chaotic advection to enhance mixing can be found, for example, for in-situ groundwater remediation \citep{mays_2012,zhang_2017,ma_2022,neupauer_2014,ziliotto_,bertran_2023,bagtzoglou_2007,zhang_2009}, microfluidics \citep{aref_2017, ward_2015}, gene expression profiling \citep{stremler_2004}, the synthesis of biological molecules \citep{teh_2008}, wastewater treatment \citep{bagtzoglou_2006}, biogas production, and organic removal efficiency in Anaerobic hydrogen production systems \citep{huang_2018}.
+One can implement chaotic advection using a passive design, where the geometry of the system generates the chaotic flow field \citep{stremler_2004,song_2003,liu_2000}, or actively using external perturbations such as magnetic, pressure, or acoustic disturbances \citep{aref_2017,bagtzoglou_2006} for microstirrers, acoustic mixers, or flow pulsation \citep{ward_2015}.

 In Engineered injection and extraction (EIE) systems, mixing efficiency depends on the properties of the flow field, like pumping rates or well locations.
-Mixing can, for example, be limited by Kolmogorov--Arnold--Moser (KAM) islands in the flow, where fluids are trapped around elliptic points in the periodic flow field, \citep{lester_2009, chate_1999}.
-For different configurations of the same EIE system, mixing efficiencies can vary considerably, \citep{gubanov_2009,feistner_2024}.
+Mixing can, for example, be limited by Kolmogorov--Arnold--Moser (KAM) islands in the flow, where fluids are trapped around elliptic points in the periodic flow field \citep{lester_2009,chate_1999}.
+For different configurations of the same EIE system, mixing efficiencies can vary considerably \citep{gubanov_2009,feistner_2024}.